The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Frances Ajoian (Schleadewitz), teacher and author.
+Information: Frances Ajoian (Schleadewitz), teacher and author of Armenian dance.

 Frances was born to Armenian parents who immigrated from Antab, Turkey, around 1922.
 She lived with her mother after her father's death in 1952 until her marriage in 1959.
 For twelve years, she worked as a secretary, then went into insurance underwriting.